“Leadership is an art, not an action”

 By George S. Day and Paul J.H.
 Schoemaker

 Explains how to designate the limited supply of attention, how to discover low signals and separate them from background sound, and how to react strategically before competitors do.
 The trial is not just to act quicker but to act wisely.
-There are inspiring examples including Adobe, MasterCard, and Amazon.
+So, There are inspiring examples including Adobe, MasterCard, and Amazon.